a-maffei/insurance-terms/README.md

 ## Wishes for V2

-- Refactoring: review the main data structure to see if I can make the app more efficient (for example, consider switching from array to Map for the glossary)
+- Refactoring: review the data structure used to store glossary terms (for example, consider switching from array to Map)
 - Feature: build specific pages for each glossary term, to interlink with other resources on the Feather website (all good for SEO)

 ## Acknowledgements